Have Questions?

 270-534-5128

-Emerald Therapy Center LLC is 20.9 miles from Paris, Tennessee
+Emerald Therapy Center LLC is 20.9 miles from Paris, TN

-In terms of payment, clients in Emerald Therapy Center LLC can pay for services using private insurance, private pay, sliding fee scale, payment assistance, other state funds, state welfare or child and family services funds and others.
+In terms of payment, clients in Emerald Therapy Center LLC can pay for services using private health insurance, cash or self-payment, sliding fee scale, payment assistance, other state funds, state welfare or child and family services funds and others.

 Commonly Asked Questions about Addiction and Treatment